reactome/search-indexer/README.md

 * To validate Apache SolR installation reach out the URL http://[serverip]:[port]/solr (must ask for Basic Authentication).
 Please provide the user and password configured in the setup-solr.sh script
 * You're now able to run the Reactome Indexer.
 Follow next steps.

-## Updating SolR Configuration Files (-b) ##
+## Updating SolR Configuration Files ##

-* Automatic way to updated SolR Configuration files, mainly schema.xml (requires new indexing) and solrconfig.xml
+Automatic way to updated SolR Configuration files, mainly schema.xml (requires new indexing) and solrconfig.xml
-* * Execute script as root.
+* :warning: Execute script as root.
-* * You may need to specify a Solr Password used during Solr Installation
+  * You may need to specify a Solr Password used during Solr Installation
-* * Replace the default arguments if necessary...
+  * Replace the default arguments if necessary...

 ```
 $> sudo ./setup-solr.sh -b -m <solr_pass>